 Of course, this dedication to high quality teaching should be judged on its results.
 Thankfully for Nottingham Trent’s students, the University has a fantastic graduate employment rate of 93% (Higher Education Statistics Agency), and consistently high student satisfaction and student experience ratings.

 This success of the University’s graduates is largely down to the excellent teaching, as well as the great links the University and its staff has built with businesses.
-Nottingham Trent is connected to a network of thousands of companies, and offers excellent opportunities to take part in a work placement.
+Nottingham Trent is connected to a network of thousands of companies, and offers excellent opportunities to take part in a work placement available on every degree.

 Find out more

 If you’re an international student and want to benefit from a great education at Nottingham Trent University, why not get in touch?
-You can find out more about the University itself, or how a pathway course at Nottingham Trent International College could transform your future for the better.
+You can find out more about the University itself, or how a pathway course at Nottingham Trent International College could help you on your path to success.